telerik/kendo-react-buttons/docs/button/index.md

 ### Handle Events

 Through setting the [`onClick`]({% slug api_button_kendouiforreact %}#onclick-function) property, an event handler can be attached to the Button.
-Disabled Buttons will not execute the attached event handler.
+Disabled Buttons do not execute the attached event handler.

 ```html
     <div id="app"></div>